DEC logoRULES AND REGULATIONS

 3. A locus plan indicating the general location of the site in relation to all adjacent and nearby roads, railroads, and waterways.

-5. Devens Lot number of the site, if available.
+5. Devens Parcel ID number, if available.

-6. Topography for the entire site in two-foot intervals with contours and principal elevations of significant existing and proposed features related to the National Geodetic Vertical Datum (NGVD) of 1929.
+6. Topography for the entire site in 2' intervals with contours and principal elevations of significant existing and proposed features related to the National Geodetic Vertical Datum (NGVD) of 1929.
 Existing contours shall be shown as dashed lines and, along with all other existing features, shall be screened.
 Proposed contours are to be shown as solid lines.

 7. A space for the DEC's endorsement of the Site Plan by a majority of the members of the DEC on the front sheet and space for the chairperson or designee to sign all other sheets.

-(b) Administrative Plan Requirements.
+(b)Administrative Plan Requirements.
 The Site Plan shall also include:

 1. Zoning district(s) and any boundary of zoning districts within the site, along any existing or proposed lot line, or within 50 feet.

 2. The location, dimensions (including height), and general use of all existing and proposed buildings and structures to remain, including ground coverage, gross floor area, open area uses, and other facilities and improvements.
-Location of buildings existing on the site to be developed and on adjacent land under the same ownership within 500 feet of the lot line, indicating whether existing buildings are to be retained, modified or removed.
+Location of buildings existing on the site to be developed and on adjacent land under the same ownership within 500’ of the lot line, indicating whether existing buildings are to be retained, modified or removed.

-3. A statement noting the area of the site, the percentage of the site to be covered by impervious surfaces (such as buildings and parking areas), the area to be devoted to open space, the area to be paved for parking, driveways, loading spaces, and sidewalks, the number of proposed parking spaces and the number required by the By-Laws, the number of employees expected per shift, and the gross floor area of each proposed (commercial, industrial, office, or other) use.
+3. A statement noting the area of the site, the percentage of the site to be covered by impervious surfaces (such as buildings and parking areas), the area to be devoted to open space, the area to be paved for Streets, Roads, parking, driveways, loading spaces, and sidewalks, the number of proposed parking spaces and the number required by the By-Laws, the number of employees expected per shift, and the gross floor area of each proposed (commercial, industrial, office, or other) use.
 This data shall be tabulated to show the relationship of the required versus the proposed quantities.

-6. Landscape Treatment
+6. Landscape Treatment:

 c.
 Quantities, species, and spacing of plantings in lot setback areas, screens, parking and loading areas, and other landscaped areas shall be shown at a minimum scale of 1"=40'.
 Detail plans for areas such as landscape treatments adjacent to buildings, tree clusters or shrub beds, landscaped islands in parking areas, or other densely landscaped areas shall be shown at a scale of 1"=20'.